alanszlosek/data-type-tables/readme.markdown

 * You want to store your object hierarchy to a database without having to write SQL
 * Your app is still in flux and you just want to CRUD without having to create or alter tables to store a new piece of data
-* You get field-level revisions for free, so when you change a Product's name and save(), all previous values of name are preserved.
-(Yes, you can turn it off)
+* You want field-level revisions; when you change a Product's name and save(), all previous values of name are preserved.
+However, revisions are not kept for relationships between object ... if a product is assigned to a different category, the previous category association is no preserved.

 I use this project to save my girlfriend's Etsy store data so I can track changes in her Store sale count and listing view counts.
 Once I fetch the store data I instantiate a Store object with the Etsy store id, set the object's view count from the API call and save.
 The save() method doesn't create a new Store object since it already exists in the database.
 Since field-level revisions are on by default, a new value for "sale count" is saved with a new timestamp.
 All previous values of "sale count" are preserved with their timestamps.
 The same goes for each Listing item from the API.
 New "view counts" are added.